-The EIN number identifies the business and is required for things such as opening a business bank account and can be needed to acquire certain licenses and permits.
-Additional information about Federal Tax Identification Numbers can be found at https://www.irs.gov/businesses/small-businesses-self-employed/employer-id-numbers.
+The EIN number identifies the business and is required for things such as opening a business bank account and can be needed to acquire some licenses and permits.
+You can find additional information about Federal Tax Identification Numbers at https://www.irs.gov/businesses/small-businesses-self-employed/employer-id-numbers.

 The Federal Motor Carrier Safety Administration (FMCSA) requires companies that haul cargo in interstate commerce to obtain a USDOT Number for collecting and monitoring a company’s safety information for audits, compliance reviews, crash investigations, and inspections.
 You can find additional details on USDOT Numbers on the FMCSA site at https://www.fmcsa.dot.gov/registration/do-i-need-usdot-number.

 Operating Authority (MC number)

 Your Operating Authority indicates the types of loads you haul and your business’s type of operation.
 You might need more than one MC number, depending on your business objectives.
 You can find additional information about Operating Authority on the FMCSA site at https://www.fmcsa.dot.gov/registration/get-mc-number-authority-operate.

 Anyone who plans to operate commercial vehicles must have a CDL.
 There are three classifications of CDLs depending on the type of vehicle you will be driving.
 To obtain a CDL, you must not only pay a fee but also pass skills and knowledge testing.
 Your home state’s Department of Motor Vehicles would be the best place to start for additional information on obtaining a CDL.

 It is essential to do your homework and determine all the licenses and permits required to start your own trucking business.
 Make sure you check and double-check with all the necessary departments and agencies at the town, state, and federal levels.